Focus Goals consist of several steps that are meant to help us implement the long-term Strategic Plan.

 The tactics to drive that improved retention break down into four parts:

-- Creating smarter schedules
+- Creating Smarter Schedules

 We want to ensure that all first-semester students work with advisors to map out clear paths so they can take the classes needed to achieve their goals.

-- Improving faculty engagement
+- Improving Math Success

 We recognized that math, so essential for just about every field, has become a stumbling block for many students.
 The key is creating better pathways, so that students are taking the right math for their particular academic path.
 We are planning a college-wide symposium to create better math/career path alignment.